-When I became a born again Christian, I often wondered what do people mean by God spoke to them?
-I asked if God can speak to them why he will not speak to me?
-As time passed by however, I realized that God has been speaking to me indeed, but I did not hear because I wasn’t paying attention.
+When I became a born-again Christian, I often wondered what do people mean by God spoke to them?
+I asked if God can speak to them and why he will not speak to me?
+As time passed by, however, I realized that God has been speaking to me indeed, but I did not hear because I wasn’t paying attention.
 This passage shows God’s desire to share his deepest thoughts with us.
 Let us learn to give God our undivided attention.

 In Genesis 18:27 Abraham compares himself to dust and ashes.
-This wasn’t a sign of low self esteem or flattery but words of a man who was transformed from inside after seeing God’s glory.
+This wasn’t a sign of low self-esteem or flattery but the words of a man who was transformed from inside after seeing God’s glory.
 It convinced Abraham of his fragile nature and the need for God’s mercy.

-Many years ago a young man who sought supernatural intervention for his problems, walked into a Hindu Temple, hoping to receive the favor of the gods that temple was dedicated for.
-While he was there he heard an audible voice, which said “You have come to the wrong place.”
+Many years ago a young man who sought supernatural intervention for his problems, walked into a Hindu Temple, hoping to receive the favor of the gods that the temple was dedicated for.
+While he was there he heard an audible voice, which said: “You have come to the wrong place.”
 He realized this is indeed the Lord Jesus speaking to him.
 Talk about an encounter!
-He immediately left that temple and few days later joined a church in his neighborhood.
-Long story short, he dedicated his life for service to God and led many people to Christ.
+He immediately left that temple and a few days later joined a church in his neighborhood.
+Long story short, he dedicated his life to service to God and led many people to Christ.

 Jesus said we are like the salt of the earth, (Matthew 5:13) because God has called us to preserve this dying earth.
 How do we preserve it?
 By leading the wicked to righteousness, (2 Peter 2:5).

-In my sermon tonight, I shared with you four principles that should help your walk with God.
+In my sermon about Abraham’s intercessory prayer for Sodom and Gomorrah tonight, I shared with you four principles that should help your walk with God.
 It is my prayer you will be blessed by this message.